NeonGeckoCom/neon-image-recipe/README.md

 On boot, a static image should be shown until the GUI Shell starts.

+## updater
+Enables an updater service to update python packages.

+`systemctl start neon-updater` will stop core services, create a code backup, install updated Python packages, validate the core modules load properly and optionally roll back changes, and then restart core services.

 ## Clean Up
 `cleanup.sh` removes any temporary files from the mounted image before unmounting it.
 After running `cleanup.sh`, the image is ready to burn to a drive and boot.